Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Default Model and Overrides

-Claude Code uses Opus 4 by default because agentic tasks require the highest reasoning quality.
-Each tool call (read file, write file, run command) costs tokens, so agentic sessions can be expensive -- $1-5 per complex task.
+Claude Code is commonly used with the strongest available Claude model because agentic tasks require high reasoning quality.
+Each tool call (read file, write file, run command) costs tokens, so agentic sessions can get expensive on large projects.

 # Install Claude Code